tytydraco/yessleep/out/A_Cryptid_Killed_My_ExBest_Friend_Part_3.md

 &#x200B;

-Floyd’s smile while saying was reminiscent with a hint of longing.
+Floyd’s smile was reminiscent with a hint of longing.
 I got the sense that some deep part of him knew the truth of the situation and I pitied it.

 &#x200B;